BuildImmersion/pleb-miners/immersion_cooling/pleb_builds/buildimmersion.md

 # Single Asic Immersion System Example Build With Parts List

 ### PID Regulator (Automatic Fan Speed Controller)
-Keep the [manual](https://www.redlion.net/sites/default/files/213/6305/PXU%20Manual_0.pdf) at hand when setting up this not-intuitive PID controller.
-I spent a few hours familiarizing myself with it, hopefully this will help you save some time:
+Keep the [manual](https://www.redlion.net/sites/default/files/213/6305/PXU%20Manual_0.pdf) at hand when setting up this PID controller.
+The menu is not very intuitive!
+I spent a few hours figuring things out, hopefully this will help you save some time:
 * Enter the "Hidden Loop" by holding the P button for 3 seconds
 * Continue pressing the P button until it says "CNFP", press the up arrow
 * Welcome to the settings, sorted in groups (or "modules") from 1 to 9.
 Browse the groups with the up and down arrows.
 Exit to the main menu (the "Display Loop") at any time by pressing the D button.